 Location Advantages: Economic Growth

-Speaking of DFW (Dallas Fort-Worth) . . . unless you’ve been stranded on a remote island, you’ve probably aware that DFW is one of the fastest growing area of the United States both in terms of population, as well as economically.
-Indeed, it’s suburbs, including Plano, are consistently ranked in the three fastest-growing cities in the USA, and have been for nearly a decade.
+Speaking of DFW . . . unless you’ve been stranded on a remote island, you’ve probably aware that DFW is one of the fastest growing area of the United States both in terms of population, as well as economically.
+Indeed, it’s suburbs, including Frisco and McKinney, are consistently ranked in the three fastest-growing cities in the USA, and have been for nearly a decade.
 But Dallas isn’t just about economic growth, it’s also about family events from the State Fair of Texas to professional sports from the Mavericks, and Stars to the Cowbows, Thunder and FC Dallas.
 Addison’s central location make doing business all over the Metroplex easy, and social events in Addison, Texas such as Kaboom-Town USA make addision a great place to live, too!

 DFW’s University Community